Tech at bedtime: Do electronic media devices cause sleep problems in children?

 Could this link be explained by reverse causation?
 Maybe preschoolers suffering from sleep troubles — including nightmares — are more likely to develop bedtime rituals that include nighttime media use.
 Their parents might be trying to soothe them to sleep with television.

 That’s possible.
-But it’s interesting to note that researchers were able to reduce sleep problems in preschoolers by changing the content of the media that children consume.
+But it’s interesting to note that researchers were able to reduce sleep problems in preschoolers by changing the content of the media that children consumed.

 Such results shouldn’t surprise us, even if we’ve forgotten what it’s like to be a child.
-In a study by Jan Van den Bulck and his colleagues (2016), adults who watched violent media content before bedtime were 13 times more likely to report having violent dreams afterward.
-You’re probably very familiar with the power of media to affect sleep.
+In a study by Jan Van den Bulck and his colleagues (2016), adults who watched violent media content before bedtime were 13 times more likely to report having violent dreams afterward!

-Finally, it isn’t just threatening content that can cause sleep troubles.
-Sheer engagement — including happy engagement — can make it hard for children to wind down.
+In addition, the gripping content of electronic media can delay one’s ability to fall asleep in the first place.
 For instance, research suggests that kids are more likely to stay up late playing a video game when it possess the quality of “flow” — the experience of being sucked in, unaware of the external world (Smith et al 2017).

 Lisbeth Lund and her colleagues recently conducted a systematic review of research on media use and sleep in children (ages 0 to 15 years).
 They identified 49 of the best quality studies available, and found “consistent evidence that media use was associated with short sleep duration.”
 In addition, for preschoolers, television watching and tablet use wasn’t just linked with shorter total sleep time, but also with difficulty falling asleep and increased daytime napping (Lund et al 2021).